Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Introduction

-However, it was only in a series of papers \citep{ceseri-stockie-2013, ceseri-stockie-2014, graf-stockie-2014, graf-ceseri-stockie-2015} that a concerted attempt was made to devise a complete mathematical model of the essential physical mechanism behind the freeze--thaw process of \citet{milburn-omalley-1984}, modified to include the influence of suspended gas bubbles and osmotic pressure \citep{tyree-1995, cirelli-etal-2008}.
-The model is based on a system of nonlinear diffusion equations for the cellualr scale freeze--thaw process that incorporate sap phase change, compression and dissolution of gas bubbles, and osmosis \citep{ceseri-stockie-2013, ceseri-stockie-2014}, and captures the pressure exchange between fibers and vessels during a single freeze--thaw cycle.
+However, it was only in a series of papers \citep{ceseri-stockie-2013, ceseri-stockie-2014, graf-stockie-2014, graf-ceseri-stockie-2015} that a concerted attempt was made to devise a complete mathematical model of the essential physical mechanism behind the freeze--thaw process of \citet{milburn-omalley-1984}, modified to include the influence of gas bubbles and osmotic pressure \citep{tyree-1995, cirelli-etal-2008}.
+The model is based on a system of nonlinear diffusion equations for the cellular scale freeze--thaw process that incorporate sap phase change, compression and dissolution of gas bubbles, and osmosis \citep{ceseri-stockie-2013, ceseri-stockie-2014}, and captures the pressure exchange between fibers and vessels during a single freeze--thaw cycle.
 This cellular-level model was then coupled with a macroscale heat transport equation obtained by a multi-scale averaging process known as periodic homogenization \citep{graf-ceseri-stockie-2015}.
 Numerical simulations yielded realistic pressure oscillations as well as a build-up in exudation pressure over multiple freeze--thaw cycles.
 These homogenized model simulations were then compared with laboratory experiments on black walnut trees subjected to an imposed periodic variation in temperature \citep{ameglio-etal-2001} and exhibited excellent qualitative agreement.
-A recent paper by \citet{reid-driller-watson-2020} compared experimental measurements of maple stem temperatures with solutions to a simpler but closely-related model of heat transfer only, and demonstrated the effectiveness of this class of models in predicting realistic stem temperatures.
+A recent paper by \citet{reid-driller-watson-2020} compared experimental measurements of maple stem temperatures with solutions to a simpler but closely-related model of heat transfer only, further demonstrating the effectiveness of this class of models in predicting realistic stem temperatures.

-In this paper we extend the homogenized exudation model of \citet{graf-ceseri-stockie-2015} by incorporating a root reflection coefficient that embodies the differential in root conductivity between inflow and outflow, which is essential for capturing realistic positive stem pressures.
-Our main aim is to validate the model using experimental measurements consisting of temperature and pressure time-series sampled over a period of roughly 40 days from red and sugar maple trees located at the University of Vermont Proctor Maple Research Center in Underhill, Vermont, USA.
+Our main aim in this paper is to further validate the model of \citet{graf-ceseri-stockie-2015} using experimental measurements consisting of temperature and pressure time-series sampled over a period of roughly 40 days from red and sugar maple trees located at the University of Vermont Proctor Maple Research Center in Underhill, Vermont, USA.
 Having such a highly-resolved dataset provides an ideal opportunity to validate the time-dependent model for maple sap exudation under actual field conditions.